Studio Matongé at JAM Hotel Gent: mud cloth joins committed hospitality

 The essence of Studio Matongé

 At Studio Matongé, each object tells a story: that of the hands that shaped it and the cultures that intersect within it.
-Seeing our MSINGI cushions take their place at JAM Hotel Gent is a continuation of this mission: weaving links between Africa and Europe, between heritage and contemporary creation.
+Seeing our MSINGI cushions take their place at JAM Hotel Gent is to continue this mission: weaving connections between Africa and Europe, between heritage and contemporary creation.

 ✨ Our MSINGI cushions remind us that an object can be more than just decor: a bridge between past and present, between here and elsewhere.